 The Definition of Done is described in the SCRUM Guide as an artifact for transparency, everyone in the team must understand what it means to be “Done” – when all conditions that a product increment (user story/feature) must satisfy are met and ready to be accepted by a user.

-This artifact should be very clear and visible to the team, because its value lies in being an contract known by each team member which limits the risk of misunderstanding and conflict between the development team and the customer or product owner.
+This artifact should be very clear and visible to the team because its value lies in being a contract known by each team member which limits the risk of misunderstanding and conflict between the development team and the customer or product owner.

 And, what it means Definition of Ready?

-Is a set of minimum criteria that each user story has to meet before its ready for work – the goal is getting backlog ready for be immediately actionable by the team.
-So, this set of criteria should be agreed by the team.
+It is defined as a set of minimum criteria that each user story has to meet before its ready for work – the goal is getting backlog ready to be immediately actionable by the team.
+So, this set of criteria should be agreed upon by the team.